Irish regulator opens Facebook data breach investigation

 The commission said earlier this week the number of EU accounts potentially affected numbered less than 5 million.

-Ireland, which is Facebook’s lead privacy regulator for Europe, is moving swiftly to investigate the U.S. tech company since the breach became public on Sept.
-28.
+Ireland, which is Facebook’s lead privacy regulator for Europe, has moved swiftly to investigate the U.S. tech company since the breach became public on Friday.